niklas-palm/minimalagent/README.md

 @tool
 def calculate(expression: str):
-    """Calculate the result of a mathematical expression""" return {"result": eval(expression)}
+    """Calculate the result of a mathematical expression.

+    Args:
+        expression: The mathematical expression to evaluate

+    Returns:
+        Dictionary containing the calculation result
+    """
+    return {"result": eval(expression)}

 # Create an agent that shows reasoning